eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-editor-settings.md

 ![fullscreen.gif]({{base}}{{site.links["fullscreen.gif"]}})

 ## Fullscreen for Editors
-Editor tabs can easily get displayed in fullscreen mode.
-This allows to display more content for the editor panes.
-You can double click on one of the editor's tab to get it maximized and displayed in fullscreen mode.
-It will collapse all other panes.
-To exit the fullscreen mode, just double click again on the editor tab.
+Editor tabs can easily get displayed in fullscreen mode by double-clicking on one of the editor's tabs.
+All other panes will be collapsed when you do this.
+To exit the fullscreen mode, double-click again on the tab.

 ## Fullscreen for Consoles
-Console outputs and processes tabs can easily get displayed in fullscreen mode.
-This allows to display more content for the outputs or get a larger terminal to interact with.
-You can double click on one of the terminal's (or output) tab to get it maximized and displayed in fullscreen mode.
-It will collapse all other panes.
-To exit the fullscreen mode, just double click again on the terminal's (or output) tab.
+Console outputs and processes tabs can be displayed in fullscreen mode by double-clicking on one of the terminal's (or output's) tab to maximize it.
+All other panes will be collapsed when you do this.
+To exit the fullscreen mode, double-click again on the tab.

-You can also use the quick pane option displayed in the top right corner of the pane to get it displayed in fullscreen mode.
+You can also use the quick pane option displayed in the top right corner of the pane to move to fullscreen mode.
 ![fullscreen-button.png]({{base}}{{site.links["fullscreen-button.png"]}})

 # Preview HTML Files